Sophie Lancaster, mother of slain Goth, dies in hospital

 Miss Lancaster was kicked and stamped as she nursed the injured Mr Maltby.

-The two fell into a coma but Miss Lancaster, a gap-year student, never regained consciousness and died 13 days later in the hospital.
+The two fell into a coma but Miss Lancaster, a gap year student, never regained consciousness and…

 Read Full News